 Minneapolis Criminal Defense Lawyer

 Have you or someone you know been arrested or accused of a crime?
 Having an aggressive and knowledgeable criminal defense attorney on your side will ensure your rights are fully protected.

-To avoid costly mistakes that could cost you your freedom, family, job, or driver’s license, call (612) 747-2254 now to speak with Coley directly for the aggressive, professional, and personalized legal representation you need at this critical time.
+To avoid costly mistakes that could cost you your freedom, reputation, family, job, or driver’s license, call (612) 747-2254 now to speak with Coley directly for the aggressive, professional, and personalized criminal defense you need at this critical time.

 - DWI and DUI offenses including underage drinking and driving, felony DWI charges and first time DWI arrests